kellenmace/NRC/wp-content/plugins/add-to-any/README.txt

 = .9.9.6.8 =
 * A2A Kit is now inline again for backwards compatibility with manual placements
-* Container (used for the default auto-placement) now clears floats to fix <a href="http://wordpress.org/support/topic/plugin-addtoany-sharebookmarkemail-button-button-not-at-bottom-of-post">position issue when an image is aligned left or right</a>
+* Container (used for the default auto-placement) now clears floats to fix position issue when an image is aligned left or right

 = .9.9.6.7 =
 * Major overhaul of CSS stylesheet again